isomerpages/moe-temaseksec/_prospective-students/Open House 2022/FAQs.md

 ## Co-Curricular Activities
 **11\.
 Can my child have more than one CCA?**
-Due to the demands of each CCA in terms of training and competition commitments, it is not recommended for students to take on more than one core CCA.
+<br>Due to the demands of each CCA in terms of training and competition commitments, it is not recommended for students to take on more than one core CCA.
 However, there is an option to take on a non-core CCA.
 In TMS, the Temasek Acappella Group (TAG), which is our non-core CCA, is an option for students to explore.

 Students are also encouraged to take on Student Leadership especially if they are interested to develop their leadership skills.

 **12\.
 Does my child need to attend a CCA if he/she is in an external team /activity/club/society?**
-All students must be in a school-based CCA, unless they are in the Singapore National Youth Orchestra (SNYO) or the Singapore Youth Chinese Orchestra (SYCO).
+<br>All students must be in a school-based CCA, unless they are in the Singapore National Youth Orchestra (SNYO) or the Singapore Youth Chinese Orchestra (SYCO).
 School-based CCAs allow students to build a sense of belonging with friends in the school.

 Student may participate in external activities, but not in lieu of their school-based CCAs.
 Attendance for these activities will not be recognised as part of the CCA experience.

 **13\.
 Does the school recognise my child’s accomplishment in external activities (e.g. golf and swimming) if they go for competitions for organisations, etc.?**
-If the student wants to be recognised by the school for the competitions that they take part in, they must take part in the school category of these competitions and get approval from the HOD/CCA for them to represent Temasek Secondary School in these competitions.
+<br>If the student wants to be recognised by the school for the competitions that they take part in, they must take part in the school category of these competitions and get approval from the HOD/CCA for them to represent Temasek Secondary School in these competitions.
 This is provided that their commitments to external activities do not clash with their school-based CCA training.

 **14\.
 Does your school have a strong performing arts culture?**
-Yes, the school is strong in the aesthetics CCA and have demonstrated this in the SYF Arts Presentation.
+<br>Yes, the school is strong in the aesthetics CCA and have demonstrated this in the SYF Arts Presentation.
 For example, teams from Drama and Dance attained Distinctions in the 2021 SYF, while the rest attained Accomplishment.
 The pop acappella group has emerged as champions several times over the years.

 ## Character Development
 **15\.
 What kind of programmes does your school have that can prepare my child for the working world?**